farzin89/TensorFlow/README.md

 * **Test set** - the model gets evaluated on this data to test what is has learned, this set is typically 10-15% of the total data avaiable .

 (for example 1. course material = training set and 2. practice exam =validation set and 3 . final exam (test set)

+### the 3 sets ...

+* **Training set** - the model learns from this data, which is typically 70 - 80 % of the total data you have available .
+* **Validation set** - the model gets tuned on this data, which is typically 10-15% of the data avaiable .
+* **Test set** - the model gets evaluated on this data to test what is has learned, this set is typically 10-15% of the total data avaiable .

+(for example 1. course material = training set and 2. practice exam =validation set and 3 . final exam (test set)